Marketing reports take on many forms.

 Use it to: Communicate performance to clients or a group of people (e.g., stakeholders like CMO and CEO).

 Periodic reports are reports issued at regular intervals.
-They’re often presented as project deliverables (i.e., an agency sends a digital marketing report to a client every month).
+They’re often presented as project deliverables and help with decision-making (i.e., an agency sends a digital marketing report to a client every month).
+You can have yearly, monthly, quarterly or weekly reports for example.

 Examples: Progress reports, sales reports, social media reports, Google Analytics reports, email marketing reports.